 There is one person I’d like to start this account by paying homage to, somebody who would have been at the top of my wishlist of people to meet, Dr. Oliver Sacks.
 Unfortunately my interest in the brain peaked a little too late to get a chance to meet him as he passed away in August of 2015.
 No one has done a better job of articulating the intrigue one can have in the confounding complexity that is the human mind.
 Here is just one of the many astounding talks he has given, this at the first World Parkinson’s Congress highlighted by words I wish were written above the doors of every medical school in the world, “our patients are our teachers”. (the video skips half-way through)

-Dr. Mark Guttman was my introduction to this disease.
-He broke the news to me gently and was as good of a guiding hand as I could have asked for in helping me start this journey.
+Dr. Mark Guttman was my introduction to this disease and was as good of a guiding hand as I could have asked for in helping me start this journey.
 He told me stories of patients who had been with him for years who water-ski and run marathons and climb mountains.
 I think of all the patients that don’t have the kind of doctor needed to ensure they still get the most out of life despite disease, if only more of them had someone like Dr. Guttman to see them through.

 I next went to the World Parkinson’s Congress in Portland last year, held every three years, it is a mixing of worlds as patients, physicians, clinicians, media members, scientists, researchers, and big pharma all mingled in a giant conference center for three days to learn from each other.
 There were 5000 people in attendance and over the three days at any given moment there were at least 8 separate seminars or discussions being run.
 I attended as many of the science talks as I could, and though much of it went way over my head, it did give me some clear insights into which areas I need to read up on.
 I hope that by the next congress in Japan in 2019 (which I have been just been chosen to be an official blogger for) I will be able to keep up with all the lectures.